Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### The importance of proofreading

 Correct, consistent spelling is important to readers who use search.
 In-page search doesn't currently pick up misspelled words.
-If in-page search implementations develop such a feature, some users may wish to sometimes turn it off; even Google Search implemented a "verbatim" mode for exact matches.
+If in-page search implemen&shy;tations develop such a feature, some users may wish to sometimes turn it off; even Google Search implemented a "verbatim" mode for exact matches.

-Moreover, some search implementations (such as the one built into Firefox) support case-sensitive matching.
+Moreover, some search implemen&shy;tations (such as the one built into Firefox) support case-sensitive matching.
 Inconsistent capitalization of proper nouns, acronyms, and initialisms can make searching difficult.

 ### Problematic overrides